fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/multiple-locations/index.md

 title: Multiple Locations
 ---

-Support for booking reservations for multiple locations was added in version 1.6.
+By using the Five Star Restaurant Reservations plugin in combination with the [Five Star Business Profile and Schema](http://wordpress.org/plugins/business-profile/) plugin, you can enable multiple locations.
 It adds a location select field to your booking form and allows you to view and manage bookings by location.

-_**Multi-location bookings requires the [Business Profile](http://wordpress.org/plugins/business-profile/) plugin.**_

-To get started, [install the Business Profile plugin](../../../business-profile/user/getting-started/install), [set up your restaurant profile](../../../business-profile/user/getting-started/setup) and then [enable multiple locations](../../../business-profile/user/getting-started/locations).
+To get started, [install the Business Profile plugin](../../../business-profile/user/getting-started/install), [set up your restaurant profile](../../../business-profile/user/getting-started/setup) and then [enable multiple locations](../../../business-profile/user/multiple-locations).

 Once you create a location using the Business Profile plugin, the booking form will add a Locations field.